 While the kids try a surf or kayak lesson, parents and grandparents can play some golf, go for a seaweed bath, or just grab a coffee in one of the village’s lovely cafés.
 This is just a taste of the endless fun things to do in Strandhill, check out our complete guide and plan your next trip.

-Take tea in an original train carriage at West Cork Model Railway Village with scenic views across the bay and finish off your trip with a 30-minute jaunt around Clonakilty on the Road Train, the kids full of excitement as grandparents look on proudly.
+Take tea in an original train carriage at West Cork Model Railway Village with scenic views across the bay and finish off your trip with a 30-minute jaunt around Clonakilty on the Road Train.
 Round off the day with fish and chips for all the family and a stroll along the golden sands of Inchydoney Beach.

 Ireland’s Hidden Heartlands

 There’s no end of things to do in Lough Key Forest and Activity Park, which really makes the most of its glorious natural setting.
 You can hire a boat, let the kids roam around the adventure play kingdom while the adults grab a coffee, or explore the forest trails by foot or electric bike.
 If you fancy something more adventurous, try the tree canopy walks, a woodland safari or even a Segway tour.

 Dún na Sí Amenity and Heritage Park, Westmeath

 Take a trip to Dún na Sí Amenity and Heritage Park for an ideal day out with grandparents and kids.
 Explore the sensory garden, scenic trails, children’s playground and the striking sculptures of mythical Irish heroes.
 Watch blacksmiths at work, discover our folk history at one of its many exhibitions, and make sure to attend one of its famous storytelling sessions.

 Birr Castle Demesne and Historic Science Centre, Offaly